In NSW, swimming pool is legally defined as an excavation, structure or vessel:

 - The pool is the subject of a complaint alleging a violation of the Act.

-Owners of premises that have a swimming pool can request Council inspect their pool under the Act using the form at the bottom of this page.
+Owners of premises that have a swimming pool can request Council inspect their pool under the Act.

 Council only charges for the first and second inspection in relation to the same Certificate of Compliance (as per the Swimming Pools Regulation 2008).
 No inspection fees are applicable for third or subsequent inspections if they are necessary.